danigrande/ai-product-strategy/02-the-moat/data-flywheel.md

 ### Preference Loop - _4_/5

+Based on the architecture of your application, here is the assessment of your current flywheel loop regarding individual and team preferences.

+Does the product learn preferences over time?
+Partially.
+The product has "memory" and "context," but it does not have an automated learning loop that updates its understanding of a user permanently.

+Here is what your app currently does:

+Manual Personalization: It pulls static data from User.js (like likes, dislikes, and humor_style) and injects it into the prompt.
+Short-Term RAG Memory: It pulls recent chat history (chatContext) via RAG, so the bot knows what was just discussed in the group.
+Repetition Avoidance: In groqEngine.js, you use recentBotOutputs to prevent the bot from repeating the same catchphrases.
+However, if a user jokes in the chat, "I absolutely hate the French team now," the bot will remember it for a few hours (via RAG), but it will not permanently append "Hates France" to that user's profile in the database.

+Score: 3 out of 5
+I would rate your current system a 3 (Short-term Contextual Personalization).

+Here is the scale to understand where you are and how to level up:

+1 - Stateless: The bot has no idea who is talking.
+Every message is a blank slate.
+(You are past this).
+2 - Static Profiling: The bot uses predefined DB fields (Name, Points) but has no memory of the chat.
+(You are past this).
+3 - Short-Term RAG (YOU ARE HERE): The bot reads the recent chat window to inform its current response.
+It feels personalized in the moment, but the "learning" degrades as older messages fall out of the RAG context window.
+4 - Automated Fact Extraction (The Next Step): The bot actively extracts permanent preferences from the chat and updates the database. (e.g., A background task analyzes the daily chat logs and automatically updates a user's dislikes array in MongoDB with new things they complained about).
+5 - Deep Personalization (The Flywheel): The bot not only updates facts, but automatically adjusts its own systemPrompt weights based on user feedback.
+It learns that Group A loves dark humor and Group B prefers analytical sports stats, and it shifts its personality matrix permanently without developer intervention.
+How to get to a 4 (The easiest flywheel upgrade)
+To create a true learning flywheel, you can add a simple background cron job.
+At the end of every day, take the chat logs for a group, send them to Groq with a prompt like: "Analyze this chat log.
+Extract any new permanent facts, likes, or dislikes about the users.
+Output JSON."
+Then, automatically save those new facts directly into the likes and dislikes arrays in User.js.
+The next time the bot talks to them, it will reference a joke they made weeks ago, creating a deeply magical, compounding user experience.

 **What you capture today: In the chat, I capture the las 100 messages from each user and with a RAG I pass them over to the Agent to provide tailored responses.
 Users can also select preferences on the tone & personality of the Agent.**
 **How it compounds: The more the users interact with each other, the more knowledge I get from them and can pick specific topics to generate engagement**

 ### Domain Context Loop - _3_/5

+In the context of a Domain Context loop (where usage in one feature or domain actively improves the quality of another), here is the assessment of your current architecture:

+Does usage in one area improve quality in adjacent areas?
+Mostly Unidirectionally.
+Your app currently acts as a funnel where data from adjacent areas flows into the Chatbot, but usage of the Chatbot does not flow back out to improve the other areas.

+Here is the current flow of domains in your app:

+News Domain (rssFeedService.js) $\rightarrow$ Chat Domain: Breaking news is injected into the chat and prompt (webContext).
+Game Domain (Leaderboard/Stats) $\rightarrow$ Chat Domain: Player points and exact hits are injected into the prompt.
+Chat Domain $\rightarrow$ Game Domain: [MISSING].
+Bantering in the chat does not improve the prediction experience.
+The bot doesn't notice you always bet on Brazil and auto-fill your Brazil matches, nor does it generate prop bets based on chat debates.
+Chat Domain $\rightarrow$ News Domain: [MISSING].
+The RSS feed searches globally for static keywords (like "España" or "World Cup").
+It does not dynamically adjust its keyword search based on the teams your specific friend group is debating in the chat.
+Group A $\rightarrow$ Group B: [MISSING].
+An upvoted interaction in one friend group does not currently improve the prompt or experience for a completely different friend group.
+Score: 2 out of 5
+I would rate your current Domain Context loop a 2 (Unidirectional Injection).

+Here is the scale:

+1 - Siloed: Chat is just a chat.
+Predictions are just a spreadsheet.
+They don't talk to each other.
+(You are past this).
+2 - Unidirectional Injection (YOU ARE HERE): Data from Domain A (News) and Domain B (Scores) is dumped into Domain C (Chat) to make Domain C better.
+But Domain C doesn't make A or B better.
+3 - Basic Cross-Pollination: Usage in the chat begins to affect the UI.
+For example, if users argue about Mbappé in the chat, the app highlights France's upcoming matches on the Prediction screen.
+4 - Strong Cross-Domain Loop: The domains are mutually beneficial.
+If your group makes heavy predictions on Group C (Argentina/Mexico), the rssFeedService dynamically updates its filter to pull more news about those specific teams.
+5 - Deep Cross-Domain Transfer: The entire app becomes a personalized organism.
+Chatting improves the News algorithm; Making Predictions improves the Chatbot's personality matrix; Upvoting jokes in Group A improves the humor model for Group B globally.
+How to get to a 3 or 4 easily:
+You can build a strong Cross-Domain loop by tying the RSS Feed Engine directly to the Prediction Data.
+Instead of hardcoding global worldCupKeywords in your config, update rssFeedService.js to look at the database of predictions.
+If 80% of the app's users just bet heavily on a specific underdog team, have the RSS feed dynamically add that team to its search keywords so it broadcasts breaking news about them.
+Suddenly, making a prediction (Domain A) makes the News engine (Domain B) smarter.

 **What you capture today: Based on users conversations I can "push" notifications that are "breaking news" for them. i.e. they mention they are Brasil supporters -> I send push notifications about Neymar news from RSS feeds.
 However it does not affect the "gameplay" rules.**
 **How it compounds:**